MECERHED-Ferhat/E-Voting-Software/README.md

 Desktop application & local based network to simulate a voting operation

 # Methodology
-Coded mainly with python & using cryptographic libraries
+Coded mainly with python & using python cryptographic libraries

 ## Contributors
 Made in collaboration with my colleague BENDABDALLAH Amel, much thanks to her.